AbsoluteZero-ljz/appweb/README.md

 Branches
 ---
-The repository has three branches:
+The repository has two branches:

 * master - Most recent release of the software.
 * dev - Current ongoing development.